pcmillerAcme/docs/index.md

 ## /orders/**[#]**/frames/**[#]**

-No arguments.
 This resource returns a single frame gif corresponding to the frame number of the animation.
 Example URL:

     http://service.acme.codes/orders/1444979323_ODFAUQSE/frames/33